Dee-Sol/algorithms/README.md

  A randomized algorithm that computes a minimum cut of an undirected graph.
 It performs randomized contraction of edges until a multigraph of two vertices is produced.
 Implementation allows for measurement of basic performance statistics across iterations.

+ ### Kosaraju's Algorithm

+ Implementation of Kosaraju algorithm, which computes strongly connected components of a directed graph.
+Implementation consists of two passes of the Depth-First Search algorithm.
+ While the original algorithm is recursive, this implementation is iterative.

  ### QuickSort Algorithm

  Implementation of QuickSort algorithm.
 It allows for a choice of the pivot element, including implementation of Randomized QuickSort (Median-of-Three pivoting).
 Implementation allows for comparison of relative performance across approaches to recursive partitioning by keeping track of the number of element swaps needed to sort the array.